Daviedavie100/Investigating_dataset_project/README.md

 ## Dataset Description

-In this project, I willl be analysing ultimate soccer [dataset](https://www.kaggle.com/datasets/hugomathien/soccer), which is an open-source dataset in kaggle.
+In this project, I will be analyzing ultimate soccer [dataset](https://www.kaggle.com/datasets/hugomathien/soccer), which is an open-source dataset in kaggle.
 The dataset is a one .sql file comprising _seven tables_, each with different(unique) but interrelated features.

 - **Country table** has 11 European countries.
 - **League table** has 11 lead championship names.
 The country and league tables are related by their ID.